 Congressman Huizenga knows firsthand what it takes to operate a small business, and continues to fight on behalf of small businesses across the country.
 As a member of the House Financial Services Committee, which has jurisdiction over issues pertaining to banking, housing, insurance, monetary policy, and international finance, Congressman Huizenga adds his life experience as a small business leader to legislative decision-making.

-This is Congressman Huizenga’s sixth term on the Financial Services Committee.
-Previous memberships include Chair of the Monetary Policy and Trade Subcommittee, as well as serving on the Financial Institutions and Consumer Credit Subcommittee, International Monetary Policy and Trade Subcommittee, the Housing, Community Development, and Insurance Subcommittee, and the Domestic Monetary Policy and Technology Subcommittee.
+In prior years, Congressman Huizenga's committee assignments have included: Chairing the Monetary Policy and Trade Subcommittee, as well as serving on the Financial Institutions and Consumer Credit Subcommittee, the International Monetary Policy and Trade Subcommittee, the Housing, Community Development, and Insurance Subcommittee, and the Domestic Monetary Policy and Technology Subcommittee.

 For more information about the Financial Services Committee, please visit financialservices.house.gov.